 The system runs on an Android operating system that can generate page information in speech, braille and even braille images.
 If you browse with your tablet and you come across an image, the tablet recreates the image in low resolution braille.

-PCT has created both Tactile Pro and Tactile Edu.
+PCT created both Tactile Pro and Tactile Edu.
 The Edu version was created specifically for learning braille.
 It's a tablet that makes learning Braille easier than ever.

 The tablet works in various languages, all obviously translated into Braille.
 The user also has the option of typing in braille and automatically translating the content into a corresponding language.

 Through the use of the Tactile Pro blind tablet, users can browse the Internet, edit documents, play games or send instant messages.

 The device has an integrated memory capable of holding up to over 100.000 Braille books, so it can essentially also be used as an e-reader.

 Another very interesting touch display was recently presented, but Tactile Pro is the first mass device to integrate this technology.